Your business is up and running; your website is online and you have found the perfect niche market to start making money.

 Basic Bookkeeping for Limited Companies

-Unfortunately things are not quite a straight-forward for limited companies as you will need to deal with a more complex set of circumstances such as dividends and PAYE as well as file annual accounts with Companies House.
+Unfortunately things are not quite as straight-forward for limited companies as you will need to deal with a more complex set of circumstances such as dividends and PAYE as well as file annual accounts with Companies House.

 It is also a legal requirement that you stay on top of your company’s accounting records and keep historical records for at least 6 years.